Hess to sell stake in Scottish oilfield to Shell

-Oil producer and refiner Hess Corp (HES.N) said it is selling its stake in an oilfield off the Scottish coast to Royal Dutch Shell Plc (RDSa.L).
+May 30 Oil producer and refiner Hess Corp said it is selling its stake in an oilfield off the Scottish coast to Royal Dutch Shell Plc.

 Financial terms were not disclosed.